 During summer (from June 1 - September 15) guests can enjoy meals from the ambitious menu at Gauksmýri's on-site restaurant which include fresh ingredients, such as home-grown vegetables from the greenhouse and homemade bread.
 In the summertime, the restaurant offers breakfast, lunch buffet and a dinner grill buffet.
 In the wintertime, meals are only served for groups.
-During winter guests are referred to Sjávarborg Restaurant in Hvammstangi (owned and operated by the people at Gauksmýri), an 8-minute drive from Gauksmýri.
+During winter guests are referred to Sjávarborg Restaurant in Hvammstangi (owned and operated by the people at Gauksmýri), an 8-minute drive from Gauksmýri during winter.

 Service and recreation

 Gauksmýri is also a horse centre.
 The horse rental is open all year and short horse riding tours depart four times a day during the summer season.
 You can join a longer tour to the spectacular horse round-up in Víðidalur Valley in October each year.
 Gauksmýri also offers horse shows for groups, both indoors and outdoors, where participants can learn about the five gaits of the Icelandic horse and then have a look at the stables.
 Riding courses with an English speaking tutor are available for guests staying at the lodge.

 The nearby Gauksmýrartjörn Lake is a paradise for birdwatching enthusiasts.
 A wheelchair-accessible path leads to a bird hide complete with binoc¬ulars and books.
 There are many hiking paths in the vicinity and in the mountains of Vatnsnes.

 The next village (swimming pool, shops and various services) is Hvammstangi (8 km / 5 mi).